dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

     }

 The values are given in maritime units.
 The `theta13Criteria`, `theta14Criteria` and `theta15Criteria` are the criteria for the classification of the encounters.
-The `theta15` is the range for the relative bearing between own ship and target ship.
+The `theta15` is the range for the relative bearing between own ship and target ship for crossing situations.

 The `relativeSpeed` is the range for the relative speed between own ship and target ship.
 The `vectorRange` is the range for the vector time given in minutes.